Welcome to Tanzania

 Please ensure that the names given to us for reservations match the names in your passport, as hotels, sightseeing tour companies are very particular about name changes.
 Mismatched names may result in heavy amendment penalties.
 We strongly recommend travel insurance as part of your package – we have excellent rates with the world’s best companies – please let us know if you wish us to add this to your package.

-1 night accommodation in Arusha, Lake Manyara & Ngorongoro based on double room occupancy.
+1 night in Arusha, Lake Manyara based on twin sharing basis.

-2 nights accommodation in Serengiti based on double room occupancy.
+2 nights in Ngorongoro based on twin sharing basis.

 Complimentary travel insurance.